malishav/OSCOAP/draft-selander-ace-object-security-05.md

 # Privacy Considerations #

 Privacy threats executed through intermediate nodes are considerably reduced by means of OSCOAP.
-End-to-end integrity protection and encryption of CoAP payload and all options that are not used for forwarding, provides mitigation against attacks on sensor and actuator communication, which may have a direct impact the personal sphere.
+End-to-end integrity protection and encryption of CoAP payload and all options that are not used for forwarding, provide mitigation against attacks on sensor and actuator communication, which may have a direct impact on the personal sphere.

 CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.